Draws are still proceeding, despite the pandemic. However, processing times are much, much slower as a result of the pandemic.

 The total number of applicants in the pool is now nearly150,000.
 That's bad news for candidates with scores lower than the lowest historical cut offs.
 The cut off score got as low as 438 in January 2019, the lowest draw cutoff since November 2017.
 But, due to the increased number of candidates in the past couple of years, the rest of the draws for 2019, excluding the most recent FST draws, were over 450 or 460.

 Is there good news?
-Yes, there is.
-The general draws during the 2020 pandemic have been hovering around the 450-460 mark.
+There was for a while.
+The general draws during the 2020 pandemic initially hovered around the 450-460 mark.
 This was due to an increase in specialized draws (PNP, federal program-specific) in recent months: because the borders are closed Canadian Experience Class (CEC) candidates, who are already in Canada, are being given ITAs instead of those in applying for FSW or FST.
 (There was an FSW draw in July 2020, but the borders are still closed.)

-Still, there are now over 22,000 candidates in the pool with scores over 450.
+Still, there are now over 27,000 candidates in the pool with scores over 450.
 With this many candidates in the pool, IRCC usually invites between 3,600 and 3,900 people per draw (though sometimes as few as 3,200).
-That means that it will take at least 5 draws to invite all of these candidates.
-In the meantime, more candidates with scores over 450 will continue join the pool, as that happened throughout 2019.
+That means that it will take at least 6 draws to invite all of these candidates.
+Even with draws of 4,500 or more, we're looking at 6 draws (12 weeks) to invite all these candidates.

 There is only one thing to do now, for those who have scores below 450 who want to immigrate to Canada: do everything you can to make sure your score is 460 or higher for draws going forward.
 Beyond getting a nomination from a province or getting a job offer, we have other suggestions as to how you can improve your score below: